hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 // the json file contains the following line
 // "commit-handler": "/path/to/the/handler.js"
 ```
-A commit handler must implement the `api.CommmitHandler`.
+A commit handler must implement the `api.CommitHandler`.
 When the
 channel is instantiated, the channel will read the path setting and create an
 instance of the handler for use by the new channel instance.